amareswar-n/DataEngineering/Roadmap.md

 ## 🏗️ **Foundations** <sub>*.. the building blocks*</sub>
 We’re building your expertise from the ground up so that working with code and data feels like a second language.
 The goal is to move beyond <i>rushing through tutorials</i> and instead focus on <b>genuine effort and deep understanding</b> so that working with data and code feels natural.

+    Mastery is not a function of genius or talent, it is a function of time and intense focus.

 <details>
 <summary>🧰 Core Engineering </summary>